-So, what GMAT Focus Edition score should you aim for?
+So, what GMAT score should you aim for?

-69% of the Harvard MBA class of 2025 took the GMAT, down from 71% for the previous class.
-A look at the MBA class average GMAT score for Harvard is a good place to start to get a ballpark figure of what GMAT Focus Edition score you should aim for when applying for the school
+According to the latest Harvard MBA class profile, 63% of the Harvard MBA class of 2026 took the GMAT.
+A look at the MBA class average GMAT score for Harvard is a good place to start to get a ballpark figure of what GMAT score you should aim for when applying to the school.

-Harvard reports its class median, rather than average, GMAT score.
-Harvard’s median GMAT in 2023 was 740.
-This is in the 96th percentile, making its relative competitiveness similar to that of scores between 685 and 695 on the GMAT Focus Edition, which replaced the traditional version of the test on February 1st, 2024.
-This gives you an idea of where you are, at least in terms of your competitiveness around the GMAT.
+For Harvard, the school reports its class median, rather than average, GMAT score.
+Harvard’s median GMAT for the class of 2026 was 740, this is in the 96th percentile, making its relative competitiveness similar to that of scores between 685 and 695 within the current scoring system.
+This gives you an idea of where you are, at least in terms of your competitiveness around the GMAT exam.

-Harvard’s median GMAT is one of the highest in the world—its closest competition is the Stanford MBA, whose class average GMAT is 738.
+Harvard’s median GMAT is one of the highest in the world—its closest competition is the Stanford MBA, which has a class average GMAT of 738, which is also in the 96th percentile.

 Harvard GMAT range